 Under the Australian Patents Act, only registered Patent Attorneys are permitted to prepare and amend patent applications on behalf of clients.
 For a particular invention, it is desirable to choose a patent attorney who is familiar with the technology involved.

-All professional work at IP Gateway is performed by or under the supervision of registered attorneys who have the appropriate knowledge, skill and qualifications for that work.
+All professional work at IP Gateway is performed by or under the supervision of Registered Patent Attorneys who have the appropriate knowledge, skill and qualifications for that work.
 We, as registered Patent Attorneys, are bound by the Code of Conduct for Patent and Trade Mark Attorneys, a copy of which is available from the Trans-Tasman IP Attorneys Board.

 For further information, please download the below documents.